ronen/defog/README.md

 job.
 Of course in these cases it's up to you to make sure not to unintentionally delete a proxy file that's currently open.

+### Multiple Defog proxies, prefix, and cache sharing.

+Sometimes you may want to have multiple Defog proxies, each scoped to a different "subdirectory" of a cloud storage location -- but all of them sharing a single cache in order to limit the max cache size across them all).

+That works OK out of the box (as of v0.8.0):  the default `proxy_root` is created without regard for the `prefix` -- but the `proxy_path` for files within the cache does include the prefix.
+So it's safe to create multiple defog proxies that differ only in `prefix`, and they will share the cache without colliding with each other.

+Notes:

+* Each defog proxy will manage the entire cache based on its own `max_cache_size` setting.
+So presumably you would pass the same `max_cache_size` to each.

+* Best to avoid multithreading though, as there's no locking around the cache management.
+So in principle one thread could delete a proxy that another thread is using.

 ## Accessing Fog

 You can access the underlying fog objects as needed: